The dark future of ‘The Handmaid’s Tale’ feels terrifyingly real

 ChargePoint is ready for flying EVs

-For the past few years, Hollywood has been enamored with dystopias pulled from young adult fiction — stories like The Hunger Games and Divergent, where the evil government provides a structure for our heroes to rebel against, a set of villains for them to defeat.
+For the past few years, Hollywood has been enamored with dystopias pulled from young-adult fiction — stories like The Hunger Games and Divergent, where the evil government provides a structure for our heroes to rebel against, a set of villains for them to defeat.

 The Handmaid’s Tale is something else entirely.
 I’ve only seen the first three episodes (the same three episodes that premiered on Hulu today), but I have a suspicion that Offred, played by Mad Men‘s Elisabeth Moss, will not be overthrowing anything.
 The best she can hope for is survival — and just maybe, escape.